 Whatever the channel, a good brand story engages, informs, and spurs an audience to action.
 Below, samples of EMFATIK and/or Justin Bookey content.
-(The digital strategy and content creation in these campaigns were led by Justin Bookey, independently or as part of an integrated agency team.)
+(The content strategy/creation in these campaigns was led by Justin Bookey, independently or as part of an integrated agency team.)

 An elegant introduction to new innovation in luxury private jet travel.

 A global campaign to engage health tech/sci-fi communities around a competition to create Star Trek-like intelligent health devices.